scripting/feedlandInstall/docs/setup.md

 Open that file in a text editor, in the folder you're running FeedLand.
 It should be obvious how the data from this page maps onto the entries in config.json.

+### Optionally, install newsProductServer app

+See the instructions in the <a href="https://github.com/scripting/newsProductServer">newsProductServer</a> repo.